 Make sure you're setting your alarm to wake up 15 minutes earlier as well, otherwise you haven't actually shifted your sleep-wake schedule and you'll still be in for the shock of an early Monday morning.

-So if you typically wake up at 6 a.m., set your alarm as follows:
+So if you typically wake up at 6 a.m., here's what time you should set your alarm for daylight saving:

 - Thursday: Wake up at 5:45 a.m.